silcwb-git/silvana-blog-posts-app/README.md

     # or
     yarn install
     ```
-3. **Start the Development Server Launch the developmshent server locally**
+3. **Start the Development Server & Launch the development server locally**
     ```bash
     npm run dev
     # or